top of page

 Borage is thought to treat adrenal fatigue.
 Cannabis is often employed for recreational and medicinal reasons.
 Helenium, also called sneezeweed, was used to make snuff.
 Ivy and strychnine have toxic properties.
 Darnel is a known psychoactive at the time.

 Zosimos writes from the perspective of Hermetic and Gnostic spiritualities.
-Gnosticism incorporates Hebrew and Christian thought.
-According to Zosimos, fallen angels teach the metallurgic arts to women they marry.
+Gnosticism incorporates Hebrew and Christian ascetic thought.
+According to Zosimos, fallen angels teach arts of nature to women they marry.
 This fits the theological interpretations of science.

 black and white hands